-- (1) PO-1: Knowledge: Subject-knowledge ranks among the topmost objectives in the list of academic endeavours.
+- (1) PO-1: Knowledge: Subject-knowledge ranks among the topmost objectives in the list of academic endeavors.
 Learners are exposed to a wide range of topics across an eclectic range of subjects and are given intensive training in each.
 They are trained to navigate through the theoretic bases of myriad subject-matter and attain conceptual clarity.
 Content delivery of the same is undertaken through conducive modules which hinge on interactive and participative methodologies.
-As such, at the end of this programme, students will be able to attain thorough and extensive knowledge of nodal and peripheral areas in the subjects offered. - (2) PO-2: Research Aptitude I Problem Analyses: Equipped with the knowledge of subjects, students are trained to identify key problems and concerns in simulated and real-life situations.
+As such, at the end of this program, students will be able to attain thorough and extensive knowledge of nodal and peripheral areas in the subjects offered. - (2) PO-2: Problem Analyses & Designing solutions: Equipped with the knowledge of subjects, students are trained to identify key problems and concerns in simulated and real-life situations.
 The perceptive skills of students are honed to facilitate application of knowledge to discern lacunae in tangible societal models that require immediate as well as long-term attention.
-As such, at the end of this programme, students will be able to identify key problem areas in the fields of study through an analytical lens. - (3) PO-3: Research Aptitude II Designing Solutions: In order to enable learners derive holistic benefit from learning-models, it is important to facilitate a confluence of theoretic knowledge and practical applicability.
+As such, at the end of this program, students will be able to identify key problem areas in the fields of study through an analytical lens.

+In order to enable learners, deriveholistic benefit from learning-models, it is important to facilitate a confluence of theoretic knowledge and practical applicability.
 Through subject-matter prescribed as well as allied discussions on current affairs, learners are encouraged to broaden their perceptual horizon towards solving real-life problems.
-They are oriented towards out-of-the-box ideations, development of systematic models and execution of the same in an ethical and meticulous manner.
-As such, at the end of this programme, through participative and blended pedagogical modules, learners will be able to design creative solutions to local/national/global problems identified and/or contribute to the existing pool of knowledge in the field. - (4) PO-4: Communication Development: Proficiency in language-usage features as one of the primary objectives of the programme.
-With English language communication gaining relevance in global interfaces, all learners under the programme participate in courses designed to equip students with English-language proficiency.
+They are oriented towards out- of-the-box ideations, development of systematic models and execution of the same in an ethical and meticulous manner.
+As such, at the end of this program, through participative and blended pedagogical modules, learners will be able to designcreative solutions to local/national/global problems identified and/or contribute to the existing pool of knowledge in the field.

+(3) PO-3: Communication & Soft skills development: Proficiency in language-usage features as one of the primary objectives of the program.
+With English language communication gaining relevance in global interfaces, all learners under the program participate in courses designed to equip students with English-language proficiency.
 The tripartite modular system of Grammar, Written and Spoken English is integrated in the courses to enable a holistic enhancement of communication.
 Through a selection of courses, learners are also trained to communicate efficiently in the languages of Konkani, Hindi and Marathi.
-Apart from the disciplines of Languages, other disciplines too assimilate classroom presentations, seminars and peer-discussion methods in lecture-sessions to instil confidence and encourage erudite interactions among learners.
-As such, at the end of this programme students will be able to build proficiency and confidence in communication thereby enhancing their prospects in the employment sector and higher-study pursuits.
+Apart from the disciplines of Languages, other disciplines too assimilate classroom presentations, seminars and peer-discussion methods in lecture-sessions to instill confidence and encourage erudite interactions among learners.
+As such, at the end of this program students will be able to build proficiency and confidence in communication thereby enhancing their prospects in the employment sector and higherstudy pursuits.
+Apart from the attainment of knowledge and hands- on skills in practical applicability of the subject, learners need to be equipped with soft-skills and values which will aid them in working synergistically with co-functionaries.
+These soft-skills include leadership, teamwork, project-management, positive outlook, innovative approaches and effective articulation.
+This program facilitates the same through inventive execution of the courses and assessment techniques prescribed.
+As such, at the end of this program, students will be able to hone the soft-skills required in positively enhancing their academic, professional and personal pursuitstowards self and societal advancement.